soda-lmu/rainer/README.md

 ## Getting Started

 When you load RAINER for the first time, you will be guided through the setup process.
-RAINER will ask you for input on the following questions and will store your response, so you only have to answer them once.
+RAINER will ask you for input on the following questions and will store your response on your computer, so you only have to answer them once.
 More detailed information on the questions can be found below.

 - Accepting the data protection regulations
 - Your GitHub token (see below on how you can get one)